 AI for video editing is used for automating the video creation process.
 The respective functionality takes advantage of computer vision algorithms and neural networks to understand the visual and audio content of the video and optimize the video creation process as well as its final quality.
 It can help edit videos without significant intervention from the users.

 Users can perform either standard video editing or use the AR video overlay functionality.
-The first one allows us to specify different video parameters and its sequence.
+The first one allows us to specify different video parameters and video sequence.
 Video augmentation tools can, on the other hand, enhance the videos with AR effects to make them more interesting and engaging.
 Among those are video face filters, video post-processing and beautification effects, texts and GIFs.

 Our AI Video Editor SDK can bring AI for video editing functionality to your app, helping users create short videos like on TikTok.
 The API includes the best collection of filters, animated backgrounds and AR overlay features.